How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 The opening sentences of your cover letter serve as your elevator pitch, so it’s crucial to clearly and succinctly convey why you’re the ideal candidate for the role.
 Explore cover letter introduction examples below to discover strategies for grabbing the reader’s attention.

-One effective method for starting a cover letter is expressing genuine enthusiasm for the company by touching on how its values align with your own.
+One effective way to start a cover letter is to express genuine enthusiasm for the company by touching on how its values align with your own.
 For example:

 Highlight your career story by emphasizing key accomplishments and experiences relevant to the role.
 Explain why you want the job at the specific company, showing your interest in the company’s mission and values.
 This personalized approach can set you apart from other candidates.